Pomarea

 Pomarea is a genus of birds in the monarch flycatcher family Monarchidae.
 The genus is restricted to the islands of Polynesia.
 The monarchs of this genus are around 15–19 cm long and most have sexually dimorphic plumage.

-Taxonomy and systematics
+Taxonomy

-Extant species
+The genus Pomarea was introduced in 1854 by the French naturalist Charles Lucien Bonaparte with Muscicapa nigra Sparrman, the Tahiti monarch, as the type species.
+The genius name honors the Pōmare dynasty, which was the ruling family of the Kingdom of Tahiti from 1788 until the cession to France in 1880.

-The genus Pomarea contains six extant species, including one possible extinct:
+The genus contains nine species, of which three are extinct and one is possibly extinct: